duc2h/test-dapp-metamask/README.md

 ## Usage

+Run `yarn start` to run the app in local.

 If you wish to use this dapp in your e2e tests, install this package and set up a script of e.g. the following form:

 ```shell